Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 In the next experiment, we exploit the observation, first made in \cite{journal}, that type 1 is the only 2-by-2 where the two joining points coincide ($J_1=J_2=J$).
 Therefore, the observations at the two receivers are always the same: either $x_1+x_2$ when the two packets meet at $J$; or a single packet ($x_1$ or $x_2$) when the two packets do not meet at $J$.
 In contrast, type 4 has two different joining points $J_1 \neq J_2$.
 If we force packets to meet only at one of the joining points but not at the other one, the receivers will have different observations.
 These are observations \#3 and \#4 in Table~\ref{table-losslessObs} and they can uniquely characterize type 4.

-These observations can be achieved by appropriately selecting the offset $u$ in the sources' sending times, {\em i.e.,} $u$ needs to be large enough so that after addition to the link delays, it can affect $W$: if $D_1, D_2$ are the delays on the paths from $S_2$ to $J_1, J_2$ respectively, then $u$ must be in $[W-D_1, W-D_2]$\footnote{ In 2-by-2 components, this interval is close to $W$ since $D_1, D_2$ are small compared to $W$.
-In more general 2-by-N networks that we consider for our simulations, there exist multiple links between the sources and joining points, link delays are on the order of tens of ms, and $W$ is in on the order of hundreds of ms. Therefore, we safely can choose $u \in [f\cdot W,W]$ in the general case, where $0<f<1$ is a tunable parameter.
-We choose $f=\frac{1}{2}$ in our simulations, to force different observations at the two receivers.}.
+These observations can be achieved by appropriately selecting the offset $u$ in the sources' sending times. $u$ needs to be large enough so that after addition to the link delays, it can affect $W$: if $D_1,D_2$ represent the delays on the paths from $S_2$ to $J_1,J_2$, respectively, $u$ must be in $[W-D_1, W-D_2]$\footnote{ In 2-by-2 components, this interval is close to $W$, since $D_1$ and $D_2$ are small compared to $W$.
+In more general 2-by-N networks that we consider for our simulations, there exist multiple links between the sources and the joining points, link delays are on the order of tens of ms, and $W$ is on the order of hundreds of ms. Therefore, we can safely choose $u \in [f\cdot W,W]$ in the general case, where $0<f<1$ is a tunable parameter.
+We choose $f=0.7$ in our simulations, to force different observations at the two receivers.}.\footnote{In fact, we can obtain similar observations without using the offset $u$, but instead, by changing $W$ in a range of values, from the maximum path delay (as it is now), down to 0.
+One can check that Alg.
+5 (without $u$) can still be applied in this case.
+Therefore, using the offset is not really crucial in our scheme.}

 Alg.~\ref{alg-generalLossless} summarizes the experiments we perform in order to infer the type of a 2-by-2 network.
-Types 2, 3 are identified in the first observation.
+Types 2 and 3 are identified in the first observation.
 Type 4 is identified the first time that the two receivers see different observations.
 If after $countMax$ trials, we still have not seen any different observations at the two receivers, then we declare the 2-by-2 to be of type 1.

-{\em Choosing $countMax$.} The larger the number of experiments, $countMax$, the smaller the error probability.
-Define $X=I\{R_1=R_2\}$ to indicate whether the two receivers see the same observation. $X$ is a Bernoulli random variable with probability $p=Pr\{R_1=R_2\}\in[0,1]$.
-The number of experiments we need to distinguish between types 1 and 4 is a geometric random variable, which stops the first time that we get different observations $R_1 \neq R_2$.
-If the 2-by-2 is of type 1, then $X=1$ always, $p=1$, and Alg.~\ref{alg-generalLossless} cannot do a mistake.
-The only possible error is to mistakenly declare a type 4 topology as type 1.
-Assume that the two receivers had similar observations in $countMax$ trials, {\em i.e.,} $(X_1,X_2,...,X_{countMax})=(1,1,...,1)$, Alg.~\ref{alg-generalLossless} infers the 2-by-2 as type 1.
-Let $\alpha\%$ be the probability of correct decision after $countMax$ experiments:
+{\em Choosing $countMax$.} $countMax$ should be large enough to ensure small probability of error.
+The probability of error of Alg.~\ref{alg-generalLossless} can be computed as follows.
+Let $X=I\{R_1=R_2\}$ indicate whether the two observations are the same or not; it is a Bernoulli random variable with success probability $Pr\{R_1=R_2\}$.
+The number of required experiments is a geometric random variable.
+The only possible error is to mistakenly declare type 4 as type 1, which happens with probability:

-Where we assume that the underlying topology is equally likely to be type 1 or type 4.
-We have that: $Pr(1,1,...,1|type=4)=[Pr(X=1|type=4)]^{countMax}$.
-Also recall that the offset $u$ is drawn uniformly at random from $[f\cdot W,W]$ (as described in footnote~\ref{footnote-offset}).
-Therefore, {